itamarcasspi/Beresheet_sim/RUNDOWN.md

     where P, I and D are the proportional , integral and derivative correction terms.

  At every iteration (dt, which represents the time in our simulation) we update the controller with our desired VS and the error value.
+ In this simulation the PID values were 0.04, 0.0003 and 0.2 accordingly.

     currentPidUpdate = pid.update(error, dt, vs);